 On the Public Administration front page of the studyguide you will find links to the website and timetables, uSis and Brightspace.

 Mode of instruction

 Workgroups (mandatory attendance)

-The following rules will apply regarding mandatory workgroup attendance and assignments:
+The following rule will apply regarding mandatory workgroup assignments:

 Students must submit all workgroup assignments and the tutorial assignments on time.
 If one such assignment is submitted late or not submitted at all, the student must do an extra assignment.
 If more than one workgroup assignment is submitted late, the student will not receive a grade for the course.